Ant00000ny/cooky/README.md

 class Main {
     public static void main(String[] args) {
         List<ICookie> cookieList = ChromeBrowser.getInstance().getAllCookies();
+        // This will get cookies stored in first profile.
+If you have multiple profile configured, you can specify your profile name.
+        List<ICookie> cookieListByProfile = ChromeBrowser.getInstance().getAllCookies("Profile 1");

         // do something with cookies
         for (ICookie c : cookieList) {